Marvin510/ChicagoSpeedViolations/README.md

 # The making process of visualization #2

-## The city of Chicago is divided into 50 wards, each with 1 representative.
-Out of the 50 there is one not controlled by democrats or Republicans and it is the one with the highest violations.
+## The city of Chicago is divided into 50 wards.
+Each Ward has 1 representative.
+There is 1 Ward controlled by an Independent.
 ## The Ward with the only Independent Representative has the highest amount of Violations.

 While researching the zip code issue from the original data set I came to realize that I did not understand the meaning of the Wards.